rydmike/theme_demo/README.md

 }
 ```

-This approach works regardless of were in the widget tree the actual theme control widgets are.
+This approach works regardless of were in the widget tree the actual theme UI widgets are.
 In this example this is demonstrated by placing all made theme widget controls on the classical default Flutter counter page, yes there is still a counter on the Home page.
 Some settings Widgets are also used in an app drawer, and even more can be found in a bottom sheet.

 | Home screen, part 1 | Homes screen part 2 |
 |---------------------|---------------------|